Test Research (TPE:3030) E10: NT$6.03 (As of Dec. 2025)

 Test Research Business Description

-No. 45, Dexing W. Road, 7th Floor, Shilin District, Taipei, TWN, 11158
+Address No. 45, Dexing W. Road, 7th Floor, Shilin District, Taipei, TWN, 11158

 Test Research Inc designs testing equipment for industrial applications.
-The firm focuses on designing, assembling, manufacturing, sales, repairing, and maintaining automated inspection and testing equipment.
+The firm focuses on designing, assembling, manufacturing, selling, repairing, and maintaining automated inspection and testing equipment.
 The firm receives a majority of its revenue from Asia and the rest from America, Europe, and other regions.